Phil Kaufman (producer)

 Philip C. Kaufman (born April 26, 1935) is an American record producer, tour manager, and author.
 He has been referred to as one of the most infamous tour managers in music history.
-Kaufman worked with Gram Parsons, The Rolling Stones, Emmylou Harris, Joe Cocker, Frank Zappa, Hank Williams III, Etta James, among others.
+Kaufman worked with Gram Parsons, The Rolling Stones, Emmylou Harris, Joe Cocker, Frank Zappa, Hank Williams III and Etta James, among others.

 Early life

 Kaufman was born in Oceanside, New York.
 His father had been involved with show business which involved vaudeville and big band.
 Kaufman joined the Air Force in 1952 and served for four years, which included time in the Korean War with the 37th Bomb Squadron.
 Kaufman had previously acted in Hollywood, with bit parts in Spartacus, Riot in Juvenile Prison, and Pork Chop Hill, among others, before a felony marijuana smuggling conviction in the mid 1960s.
 He left Terminal Island Prison in 1968.